jexia/docs/docs/dataset/README.md

 - The name of your dataset can contain only Latin characters and digits.
 - The name of the dataset has to start with a character.

-**Strict mode** - inform platform to apply strict rule about input data validation.
-If input object will have some fields which does not exist in  dataset schema insert / update operation will be rejected.
+**Strict mode** - informs the platform to apply strict rules about input data validation.
+If an input object has extra fields that do not exist in the dataset schema's insert or update operation, it will be rejected.

 ## Configuration